SEB-Core/mongoose-recipes/README.md

 )
 ```

-Then, we need to use Mongoose's `.model()` method to turn our regular schema into a true model, giving it much more abilities!
-We do that with this line:
+Then, you need to use Mongoose's `.model()` method to turn your regular schema into a true model, giving it much more abilities!
+You do that with this line:

 ```js
 const Recipe = mongoose.model('Recipe', recipeSchema)
 ```

-Now we export it so that we can utilize it elsewhere in our app.
+Now you export it so that you can utilize it elsewhere in your app.

 ```js
 module.exports = Recipe
 ```

-Our model is now ready to be used to perform CRUD operations on our database!
+Your model is now ready to be used to perform CRUD operations on your database!

 <br>